The Field Berry Farm

 Visitor Information

-There is lots to keep the kids entertained, including a jungle gym, obstacle course and a bicycle track (remember to bring your bikes & helmets).
+There is lots to keep the kids entertained, including a jungle gym, stamp rally, obstacle course and a bicycle track (remember to bring your bikes & helmets).

 Guests in wheelchairs kindly note that our facilities are wheelchair friendly however, there are no pathways in the field making it challenging to move freely in the fields.